SillyFreak/blog/content/blog/004-moodle-development.typ

 (This actually only worked from within the web service we're doing next due to permission checks, so if you're trying this exactly as written, don't be surprised if you get access errors.
 You'd also need to add some imports too; better just read on.)

-=== Providing a webservice
+=== Providing a web service

 First task accomplished; the next step is to make that code available to my scripts as a web service. #link("https://moodledev.io/docs/5.0/apis/subsystems/external")[External services] live in plugins, and a #link("https://moodledev.io/docs/5.0/apis/plugintypes/local")[local plugin] is the right type for my purpose.
 Just like activity modules live in `mod/`, local plugins go into `local/`.

 I made the mistake of also consulting `local/readme.txt`, which (apart from one link updated two years ago) has last been edited #link("https://github.com/moodle/moodle/commits/v5.0.1/local/readme.txt")[in 2015] -- so don't do that!
-It recommends some outdated practices such as using an `externallib.php` file instead of individual classes per webservice function.
+It recommends some outdated practices such as using an `externallib.php` file instead of individual classes per web service function.

 Likewise, be aware that the external services documentation page links to a few resources on https://docs.moodle.org/dev/, which is by its own statements no longer maintained (the newer developer docs are hosted under https://moodledev.io/).
 While for example the list of #link("https://docs.moodle.org/dev/Web_service_API_functions")[web service API functions] is still useful and isn't missing anything I could have used, keep that in mind when navigating the docs.